eshrh/inori/README.md

 `--features qwerty_movement_keys --no-default-features` for qwerty-vim style movement.

+inori is also available on the AUR as [inori](https://aur.archlinux.org/packages/inori).
+The PKGBUILD includes an option to switch between qwerty and dvorak defaults.

 See [configuration.md](./CONFIGURATION.md) for config options, as well as a full list of all default keybindings.